Horizon-Private-Server/horizon-wiki/up-your-arsenal/EVENTS.md

 #### Event Details
 This event is a **solo** speedrun event. *All runs with other players in the match will be disqualified.*

+You may play as many runs/attempts as you like.

 Set up your game settings in the "Create Game" screen as follows:
 - Map: **Bakisi Isles**
 - Game Mode: **Siege**